 The Eva has a unique feel that takes some getting used to.
 But once you get the hang of it, you'll be skipping along happily.

 This isn't the shoe to buy if your primary goal is to float on deep drifts of fresh snow.
 The thick decking is devoid of the spaces and holes you see on most snowshoes, which are designed to allow snow to clear the top by falling back through.
 These also have a smaller surface area than many of our other tested models.

-While you will still float considerably more than you would without snowshoes, this simply isn't the model to consider for deep snow excursions.
+While you will still float considerably more than you would without snowshoes, this isn't the model to consider for deep snow excursions.
 The Eva shines on packed trails, so take your snowshoe goals and locations into consideration.

 When out in powder, snow collects on the top of the Eva's decking and is a big culprit in impeding floatation.

 Again the Eva shuns convention and tries something new.
 Instead of toothy crampons like most modern snowshoes, these puppies sport Icespikes, which are more like the microspikes available for hiking.
 The underside is also highly ridged and textured.
 They feel nice and sticky on packed snow and icy terrain, but the spikes don't provide the same level of traction as a burlier, more traditional design.
 They also get worn down over time, though replacement spikes are available for purchase.